Google-Developers-Sohag/Flutter/dart_1_tasks.md

   ___Note: only the user who can dedict the size of the list___

-  lastly the mapOfSummation will make the input integer as the String key of map and the value is result of summation
+  lastly the mapOfSummation will make the input integer as the String key of map and the value is the result of summation

   <hr/>
   Done.